rodrigorahman/flutter-dart-utils-vscode/README.md

 # flutter-dart-utils README

-Extension that assists in the creation of tests, interfaces, classes and to work with clean architecture having the possibility to create features and create folder tests.
+Extension that assists in the creation of tests, interfaces, classes and to work with clean architecture, 3-tiers or MVC having the possibility to create features and create tests folder.

 * Dart Snippets
 * Flutter Snippets